-Main client: LB Foster
+Main Client: LB Foster Company

-Building type: Underground rail
+Building Type: Underground rail

-After winning the design stage, we were then appointed to final design the panels, build and commission the SCS control systems for the three of the Crossrail stations being delivered by LB Foster – Liverpool Street, Farringdon and Whitechapel.
+After winning the design stage, we were appointed to final design the panels, build and commission the SCS control systems for three of the Crossrail stations being delivered by LB Foster – Liverpool Street, Farringdon and Whitechapel.

 Each station required a tailored system of life safety critical control panels for a pressurised smoke control system covering the ingress and egress shafts at each end of the above station platforms.
 The systems also had to integrate into the overall station BMS, fire alarm system, over-platform extract and tunnel ventilation systems, in order to initiate the smoke control equipment in the event of a fire alarm.